1. KnowledgeBank

 • and, qualifying indirect activities (‘QIAs’).

-When trying to allocate your employee’s time, ask yourself the following:
+When trying to allocate an employee’s time, ask yourself the following:

 • What qualifying R&D projects did the employee work on during the year?